jovian-explorer/oldgitt/README.md

 &nbsp;

-- 🔭 I’m currently studying M.Sc.
+🔭 I’m currently studying M.Sc.
 Astronomy at IIT Indore.

-- 🌟 Working on radio observations of the solar corona using Mars Orbiter Mission (Mangalyaan).
+🌟 Working on radio observations of the solar corona using Mars Orbiter Mission (Mangalyaan).

-- 🛰️ Working as an Astrophysicist(R&D) at Armstrong Space, Australia.
+🛰️ Working as an Astrophysicist(R&D) at Armstrong Space, Australia.

-- 📡 Working on exoplanetary atmospheres and JWST.
+📡 Working on exoplanetary atmospheres and JWST.

-- 🪐 Looking to work on anything related to planetary sciences.
+🪐 Looking to work on anything related to planetary sciences.

-- :cake: for you!!
+🍰 for you!!